aurimas13/Communication-of-Services/README.md

 [Configuration](#configuration) section. </br>
 <br><sup>3</sup> INPUT_FILE_LOCATION is at `.env` file of Event Propagator as described in
 [Configuration](#configuration) section.
-It can also be changed by changing their directory endpoint at the `.env` file under the environment variable name.</br>
+It can also be changed by changing the directory of the input data rather than leaving an empty string at the `.env` file under the environment variable name.</br>
 <br><sup>4</sup> PORT is at `.env` file of Event Consumer as described in
 [Configuration](#configuration) section. </br>
 <br><sup>5</sup> TARGET_FILE_LOCATION is at `.env` file of Event Consumer as described in
 [Configuration](#configuration) section.
-It can also be changed by changing their directory endpoint at the `.env` file under the environment variable name.</br>
+It can also be changed by changing the directory output file rather than leaving an empty string at the `.env` file under the environment variable name.</br>

 # Usage
 [(Back to top)](#table-of-contents)